dictation-toolbox/Caster/docs/readthedocs/Caster_Commands/Text_Manipulation.md

 # Text Manipulation and Navigation

-​	Caster provides powerful text manipulation and navigation features.
+Caster provides powerful text manipulation and navigation features.
 These functions are experimental and subject to change (perhaps based on your feedback!).
 We encourage contributions; please discuss your ideas [here](https://github.com/dictation-toolbox/Caster/issues/579).
-These commands are "CCR" so are able to be combined with other CCR commands.
+These commands are "CCR" and so are able to be combined with other CCR commands.
 Enable these commands by saying "Enable text manipulation".

 ## Common elements